-Although it sounds alarming, not all unplanned c-sections have to happen quickly.
-For example, you may have a c-section if you are in labour for a long time but you don’t seem to be getting closer to giving birth.
+Not all unplanned C-sections happen quickly - for example, you might have one if you are in labour for a long time but don’t seem to be getting closer to giving birth.

 In this case, it may be hours between you and the consultant agreeing to do a caesarean section, and you going into surgery.

-In other circumstances, the c-section needs to take place as soon as possible because an unexpected problem has arisen and your baby needs to be born urgently.
+In other circumstances, the C-section happens as soon as possible because an unexpected problem means your baby needs to be born urgently.
 If this happens, you’ll probably go into surgery within half an hour of the decision being made.

 Elective sections can be planned for medical reasons, for example if your placenta covers your cervix so your baby wouldn’t be able to be born vaginally.
 Although it’s called elective, there is in reality little choice involved in this type of scenario.

-Yes, you can ask to have a caesarean section on the NHS without having any medical reason.
-This is known as a ‘maternal request c-section’.
+Yes, you can ask to have one on the NHS without having any medical reason.
+This is known as a ‘maternal request C-section’.

-If you’re considering having a planned caesarean birth, the best thing to do is to bring it up at one of your .
-Your midwife or doctor will be able to refer you to an obstetrician, who’ll go through the risks and benefits of having a planned c-section with you.
+If you’re considering a planned C-section, bring it up at one of your antenatal appointments.
+Your midwife or doctor will refer you to an obstetrician, who’ll go through the risks and benefits with you.

 If your baby needs to be delivered immediately, there may not be enough time to go through everything or for you to sign the form, but you should still be kept informed of what’s happening and give verbal consent.

-Because a c-section is major abdominal surgery, there are a few preparations that the hospital staff will do to minimise the risk of infection and make sure you’re comfortable during the surgery.
+A C-section is major abdominal surgery so there are a few preparations that the hospital staff will do to minimise the risk of infection and make sure you’re comfortable during the surgery.

 Unless it’s a hasty emergency, you should have the opportunity to talk to the anaesthetist about your options in advance.

-When you’re taken into theatre, there will be up to ten people present to help at the birth.
+When you’re taken into theatre, there will be up to ten people present to help at the birth (more if it's a multiple birth).
 These are some of the people you can expect to see:

 You’ll be lying on a table and there will be a sheet in front of your belly so you don’t see the actual surgery – but if you want, it can be lowered to allow you to see your baby being born.

 Once the anaesthetic is administered you can’t feel anything below your chest.
-You may feel some tugging or pulling when the surgery is going on, but it won’t be painful, the surgeon will make sure the anaesthetic is working before they make the incision in your lower stomach.
+You may feel some tugging or pulling when the surgery is going on, but it won’t be painful as the surgeon will make sure the anaesthetic is working before they make the incision in your lower stomach.

 When your baby is born, they’ll be held up for you to see, before being taken over to the resuscitation table so the paediatrician can check them over.
-In the vast majority of cases, this is just a precaution.
+In the vast majority of cases, this is just precautionary.

 As long as all is well with your baby you should be able to have skin-to-skin contact in the theatre while you’re being stitched up.
 Some babies even start to breastfeed in the theatre.

-If you can’t hold your baby, your birth partner may be able to hold them instead.
+If you can’t hold your baby, your birth partner should be able to hold them instead.

 After your baby’s born, the surgeon will deliver the placenta and then suture you up, either with dissoluble stitches or ones that will be taken out by a midwife around five days after the birth.

-After a c-section birth, you’ll be recovering from abdominal surgery as well as looking after your new baby, so it’s important that you get the right pain relief and support.
+After a C-section, you’ll be recovering from abdominal surgery as well as looking after your new baby, so it’s important that you get the right pain relief and support.